edandapa/project-prana/career-site-monitor/README.md

 Career Site Monitor (Gemini-Powered)
 This module is an automated intelligence agent built with Google Apps Script.
-It proactively monitors the career pages of top-tier tech companies, using Gemini 1.5 Flash to verify if new openings align with specific role criteria (Customer Success) and geographical constraints (US/Remote only).
+It proactively monitors the career pages of top-tier tech companies, using recent Gemini model to verify if new openings align with specific role criteria (Customer Success) and geographical constraints (US/Remote only).

 🚀 Key Features
-Automated Scanning: Periodically fetches job data from high-growth companies like LaunchDarkly, Cribl, Cloudinary, and Apollo GraphQL.
+Automated Scanning: Periodically fetches job data from high-growth companies like Cribl, Honeycomb, Dagster and Qualytics.

 AI-Powered Verification: Instead of basic keyword searches, it uses Gemini to analyze job titles and descriptions to filter out non-US roles (e.g., London/UK) and irrelevant positions.